Her inspiration, ideas and tireless hard work has a huge impact on people’s lives in the slums

 Dr Kiran Martin studied at the University of Delhi’s Maulana Azad Medical College, gaining a Bachelor of Medicine and Bachelor of Surgery degree.
 She then specialised in Paediatrics at Lady Hardinge Medical College within the same university.

 In 1988, Dr Martin heard about a cholera outbreak in a south Delhi slum.
-Her Christian faith inspired her to use her talents to help the poor and marginalised, so she went to the slum, set up a borrowed table under a tree and began working to save lives.
+She was inspired her to use her talents to help the poor and marginalised, so she went to the slum, set up a borrowed table under a tree and began working to save lives.
 As Dr Martin learned more about the hardships and deprivation faced by the people there, she started to devise ways to address their problems.
 After some time, and with growing cooperation from the grateful community and the Indian government, she acquired like-minded helpers and began to form Asha Society.

 Now, 31 years later, Dr Martin is an influential figure in the field of slum development and Asha’s programmes are benefiting more than 900,000 people in around 100 slum colonies of Delhi.
 Dr Martin’s early model of urban health has developed to meet the changing needs of slum communities and achieves consistently impressive results.
 The slum housing model that Dr Martin developed in the 1990s has been widely praised and accompanied innovative work in women’s empowerment and primary and secondary education.
 That was followed by a highly successful financial inclusion scheme devised in partnership with the Ministry of Finance, Government of India, and most recently, Dr Martin’s groundbreaking work to improve slum children’s access to higher education has seen an astonishing result.